In partnership with The CRANE Database, CLAPA are pleased to publish the findings of their 2019 summary report for patients, parents and carers below.

 - Most children born in 2018 had a cleft palate (CP), at 43%.

 - Fewer children had a unilateral cleft lip and palate (UCLP (23%)), or a cleft lip (CL (22%)).
 A bilateral cleft lip and palate (BCLP) was the rarest type of cleft (12%).

 - The cleft type of 9% was unknown or had not been confirmed at the time of producing this report

 99% of parents/carers approached for consent to collect data on their child in the CRANE Database had agreed to this.

 Timing of diagnosis

-- Diagnosis is very important to avoid distress for families as babies can have difficulties feeding and then gaining weight.
+- Early diagnosis is very important to avoid unnecessary distress for families as babies can have difficulties feeding and then gaining weight.